Dimension 20: One-shots and live events

 Dropout has released multiple one-shot adventures, in addition to their full-length campaigns.
 Four have been extensions of the Fantasy High campaigns, including Dimension 20: Fantasy High!
 Live! at The Bell House (with Brian David Gilbert), Fantasy High LIVE at RTX Austin (with Griffin McElroy), College Visit (RTX @ Home Live), and Boys' Night!
 (Roll20Con), while two have been continuations of Misfits & Magic, consisting of the Misfits & Magic Holiday Special and Misfits & Magic Live at GenCon 2022 (Iyengar as GM, with players Noxweiler Berf, Michelle Nguyen Bradley, Markeia McCarty, Becca Scott).

 A series of six live non-canonical Dimension 20 events titled "Time Quangle" was held in Ireland and the United Kingdom in April 2024.
 At the start of each live show, performers (the "Intrepid Heroes") rolled dice to determine the characters and setting, pulling randomly from five past Dimension 20 campaigns: Fantasy High, The Unsleeping City, A Crown of Candy, A Starstruck Odyssey, and Neverafter.
 Dropout recorded each performance and released them in late 2024 as a six-episode non-canonical "Time Quangle" series.
+A series finale called "Quangle Quest" was held at the Climate Pledge Arena in Seattle on July 20, 2025, and released on Dropout on December 10, 2025.
+Equipped with "Bracers of Quangling", the performers could select which of their characters they wanted to play throughout the show.

 A performance at Madison Square Garden entitled "Gauntlet at the Garden", continuing the story of The Unsleeping City, occurred on January 24, 2025.
 As the venue's ticketing is managed by Ticketmaster, a surge pricing algorithm meant that tickets were briefly selling for thousands of dollars, at higher prices than comparable Taylor Swift tickets.
 Dimension 20 issued a statement afterwards, indicating that they had been unaware Ticketmaster was operating its dynamic pricing system for the venue, and that they had opted out of that system for all future events.
 Given that 15,000 tickets sold in four days, the event was expected to be the largest actual play show in the United States.

 A live event set in the world of Fantasy High called "Battle at the Bowl" took place on June 1, 2025 at the Hollywood Bowl in Los Angeles; it was billed as a canonical event during which either Fabian Seacaster or Chungledown Bim would die.
+The Battle At the Bowl was released on Dropout on November 12, 2025.